pranava605/cs32-final-project/README.md

 This project connects to Kalshi's public API to fetch live prediction market data.

-The core goal is to build a live market analysis tool that scans active markets and computes key statistics including:
+As of now, the core goal is to build a live market analysis tool that scans active markets and computes key statistics including:

 All statistics are computed from live data, organized into a clean data frame,